arturoolivera/CryptoNewsImpactAnalysis/3. Sentiment/README.md

 # Introduction to Sentiment Analysis for Cryptocurrency News with FinBERT

-In this Jupyter notebook, titled `ToReproduceSentiment.ipynb`, we embark on the journey of retraining the FinBERT model, a specialized transformer model for financial sentiment analysis, using the `CryptoLin_IE_v2.csv` dataset.
+In this Jupyter notebook, titled `Sentiment_Analysis_GA.ipynb`, we embark on the journey of retraining the FinBERT model, a specialized transformer model for financial sentiment analysis, using the `CryptoLin_IE_v2.csv` dataset.
 The objective is to apply the retrained model for sentiment analysis on a dataset of cryptocurrency-related news articles.
 This process aims to enrich the dataset with sentiment scores, categorizing each news piece into positive, negative, or neutral sentiment.
 The enriched dataset, named `GA_data_wsentiment.csv`, will serve as an invaluable asset for deeper insights into the cryptocurrency market's reaction to news events.

 ## Objective